-Order fulfillment refers to the entire process starting from the sale, up until the post-delivery experience of the customer.
+Order fulfillment refers to the entire process from the sale up until the post-delivery experience of the customer.
 It covers all the essential aspects such as receiving, processing, and delivering orders.

-Most eCommerce sellers carry out order fulfillment themselves or outsource some of the operations.
-A great example of order fulfillment is Amazon’s FBA plan wherein they cover all the processes that are involved after you sell a product.
+Most eCommerce sellers carry out order fulfillment or outsource some of the operations.
+A great example of order fulfillment is Shiprocket Fulfillment, which covers all the processes involved after you sell a product.

 Let’s take a closer look at these steps to learn more about how eCommerce fulfillment functions.

 This step runs parallel to inventory management.
-You can accept orders manually or integrate your cart or marketplace with software to directly fetch orders from your store.
-Once you have set your preferences for receiving requests, begin by sorting them by delivery dates.
+You can accept orders manually or integrate your cart or marketplace with software to fetch orders from your store directly.
+Once you set your preferences for receiving requests, begin sorting them by delivery dates.
 For example, if a person has chosen one-day delivery, keep those orders on top priority.
-Send your customer an email confirming that you have received the order and an estimated delivery date, if applicable.
-If you cannot provide a fixed delivery date, give a time frame as to when they can expect the delivery of their order.
+Send your customer an email confirming that you have received the order and estimated delivery date, if applicable.
+If you cannot provide a fixed delivery date, give a time frame when they can expect the delivery of their order.